DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 a professional osteopathic medicine organization as acceptable category 2 continuing

 education.
-Ten hours of continuing education credit is granted for each presentation.
+Ten continuing education hours are granted for each presentation.
 No

 additional credit is granted for preparation of the presentation.
-A maximum of 90 hours
+Under subrule (1)(a) of

 period.
 If audited, the licensee shall provide a copy of the document presented with proof